lambwaves/sequel_paper_trail/README.md

 ```

-Enable versioning for block of code:
+Enable versioning for a block of code:

 ```ruby